-Since the outbreak of Covid-19 in the UK, we have seen an unprecedented decrease in footfall, which at its worst was almost 93% down on the same day compared to the previous year.
-On June 15th Shops and Shopping Centres could open their doors again with restrictions on the number of visitors allowed at any one time, and this can be seen in footfall numbers.
-We still see a significant decrease compared to last year, but looking at the past weeks, the only way is up!
+Since the outbreak of Covid-19 in the UK, we have seen an unprecedented decrease in footfall.
+At its worst, footfall was almost 93% down on the same day compared to the previous year.
+On June the 15th Shops and Shopping Centres could open their doors again with restrictions on the number of visitors allowed at any one time, and we could see this in footfall numbers.

-The peak in visitor numbers on Monday 24th of August was comparing to the August Bank Holiday last year, which saw a noticeable drop in visitor numbers.
+We compared the peak in visitor numbers on Monday, August the 24th to the Bank Holiday last year, and saw a noticeable drop in visitor numbers.
 A pattern not repeated this year when the bank holiday was much more in line with the remainder of the week.
 Indeed, the week of the bank holiday saw increased visitor numbers on many days, possibly boosted by back to school shopping after months of lockdown.

-The chart below shows the trend of footfall over the last few weeks, combined with the number of corona cases.
+The chart below shows the footfall development over the last few weeks, combined with the number of corona cases.
 We continue to monitor footfall numbers and share regular updates on its development.